How To Create an Effective Call to Action Button for Your Website

 Avoid using script fonts for CTA buttons.
 While they might look beautiful, a CTA needs to be explicitly clear and effortless to read.
 A sans serif font is best for a CTA button.

 A call to action starts with an action verb.
 This is a verb that expresses a physical or mental action that can be done.
-However, in my example above (see image), I used “Free Download” even though “free” isn’t an action verb.
-“Free” is the exception for starting without an action verb.
-It’s a benefit that visitors understand and immediately connect with.
+Sometimes, however, you might want to use “Free” even though “free” isn’t an action verb.
+That's ok.
+It’s a benefit that users understand and immediately connect with.

 Typical Action Verbs

-Now that you’ve chosen an action verb, add 1 to 5 more relevant words that entices the target audience to click.
+Now that you’ve chosen an action verb, add one or two words that entices the target market to click.
 Brevity is paramount.

-Use language that evokes emotion and that audiences can connect with like “Start Looking Confident” or “Go Natural.”
+Use language that evokes emotion and that audiences can connect with like “Get Rewarded” or “Go Natural.”

 Also, use emotion that informs visitors that you’re empathetic to their situation or problem by focusing on “them” and not “us.”
 For example, try using “You,” “Your” and “My.”